-As a professional jewelry designer, it is now common to use computer aided design software (CAD software) to design and model your jewelry designs - such as Rhino 3D.
+As a professional jewelry designer, it is now common to use computer aided design software (CAD software) to design and model your jewelry designs - such as Rhino 3D (See our Rhino 3D lighting plugin).
 There are even 'specialist' jewelry design software programs with advanced tools and an intuitive interface with all the features professional designers need to quickly create perfect 3D modelling of jewelry.

 We don't know which is the best jewelry design software for jewelry design, and that is not the subject of this article.
 This article is all about computer generated images of the final product that can be used as a replacement to photography in design approval plus advertising and marketing.